marvemakuyana/interview-requests/README.md

 ### Do you have any feedback on this assignment?
 For example: What did you enjoy?
 What could be better?
 Which aspects were unclear?

 I think I can do better with regards to responsiveness.
-Overall I reaaly enjoyed doing this assessment because React is one of my favorite JavaScript libraries.
+Overall I really enjoyed doing this assessment because React is one of my favorite JavaScript libraries.